We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Filter type: pre-filter, deodorization filter, HEPA filter, vital ionizer

-This compact air purifier uses a four-stage filtration system to reduce levels of dust, pet dander, odors, and other contaminants in rooms up to 361 sq ft in size.
+This compact air purifier uses a four-stage filtration system to reduce dust levels, pet dander, odors, and other contaminants in rooms up to 361 sq ft.

 - people can wash the filters